derivia/study-notes/notes/COMPUTER-SCIENCE.md

         - [ ] [4.
 Boyer-Moore](https://www.coursera.org/learn/algorithms-part2/lecture/CYxOT/boyer-moore)
         - [ ] [5.
 Rabin-Karp](https://www.coursera.org/lecture/algorithms-part2/rabin-karp-3KiqT)
     - [ ] [Search pattern in a text (video)](https://www.coursera.org/learn/data-structures/lecture/tAfHI/search-pattern-in-text)

-    If you need more detail on this subject, see the "String Matching" section in [Additional Detail on Some Subjects](#additional-detail-on-some-subjects).

 ### Tries
     - Note there are different kinds of tries.
 Some have prefixes, some don't, and some use strings instead of bits to track the path